rishiraj88/photobasket/README.md

-# photobasket
+# Photo Basket
-- Photo Search Tool implemented with React and TypeScript
+- Photo Search Tool implemented with RESTful APIs, React and TypeScript
 - Development is active now.
 - Working on securing the API access token.